laurabernardy/Multilingual-Wordle/README.md

 ![logo](logo.png)

-An (I must admit: ugly, but working!(with some bugs)) clone of the word guessing game [wordle](https://www.powerlanguage.co.uk/wordle/) where you can choose, in which language you want to guess the words (English, German, French, Luxemburgish at the moment.
-Some more will soon be added).
+An (I must admit: ugly, but working!) clone of the word guessing game [wordle](https://www.powerlanguage.co.uk/wordle/) where you can choose, in which language you want to guess the words (English, German, French, Luxemburgish, French, Spanish, Italian, Swedish, Dutch, Portuguese, Norwegian, Finnish, Danish and Latin).
 It's a bloody beginner project, therefore it's written in python.
 Also there is an executable for win, mac and linux.
 A web app is planned (yeah, i want to learn TypeScript.).

 # Get started